GeorgeOduor/Data-Science-Portfolio/README.md

 # Data-Science-Portfolio

-Welcome to my statistics corner.
+Welcome to my statistics corner where i get my hands dirty.

 This repository contains links to my data science projects done in **R , Python & Stata**.It has short micro projects on statistical techniques in R,my personal Machine Learning projects in R , python, STATA and datahack competition projects.